I kill where I please because it is all minel am going to keep things like this.

 In these lines, the hawk considers himself the best creature of God.
 God has gifted him the power to kill and destroy the other birds.
 Hawk himself asserts that his feet are firmly fixed upon a rough trunk of a tree.

 He further says that the services of the entire creation were used to produce his feet and each of his wings.
 He is the ruler of all creations.
-Allah Almighty has paid special attention to make each part of his body.
+Allah Almighty has paid special attention to making each part of his body.
 His feathers are also very strong like his feet.
 There is no flaw in any part of his body.

 Or fly up, and revolve it all slowly